10 Paid Search & PPC Best Practices for 2020

 Navigating through the world of scripts can seem overwhelming, but a good place to start is a post here on Search Engine Journal providing use cases and resources to get started with scripts.

-Luckily you don’t need a PhD in computer science because there are resources online with free or templated scripts.
+Luckily, you don’t need a Ph.D. in computer science — there are plenty of resources online with free or templated scripts.

 Google also holds workshops across the country for training.